 Western University’s leadership in research on photography is evident in its diverse courses on the subject, and in the active role that the Photography Studies Working Group plays in bringing together graduate students and faculty to develop new research in this area.
 Moreover, the university’s dedication to the public humanities, its emphasis on community engagement, its location in SW Ontario offers a prime base for collecting from the diverse communities in this region, and its well regarded programs in video-making and the digital humanities, make it the ideal institution to host this project.

 The Royal Ontario Museum is a non-profit cultural institution and is among the world’s leading museums of natural history and world cultures.
 ROM’s participation in this project is part of its commitment to public outreach, and to preserving nationally important materials in its collections.
-As a Partner in The Family Camera Network, ROM will collect a material archive that will be preserved as part of the Museum’s permanent collection.
+As a Partner in The Family Camera Network, ROM collects a material archive that will be preserved as part of the Museum’s permanent collection.
 Moreover, in its capacity as an agency of the Government of Ontario, ROM holds all of its collections “in trust for the people of Ontario.”

 Yale University is an educational institution that brings to this partnership its technical expertise in the Digital and Public Humanities, and its research strengths under the auspices of its long-running Photographic Memory Workshop (PMW), an incubator for cutting edge research in photography studies.